 An FOI applicant may apply to the Memorial for internal review of an access refusal decision (see section 53A), which is essentially any decision on an FOI request that does not provide all documents in full to the applicant.
 Also, an affected third party (essentially, a person who has made submissions pursuant to one of the consultation provisions) can request internal review of an access grant decision (see section 53B), which is a decision to grant access (in full or in part) to a document in relation to which the affected third party made submissions.

 An applicant can also request internal review of a decision to impose charges.

 The Memorial's policy is that an internal review be conducted by a different person than the person who conducted the initial review, and be of at least the same or greater seniority.
 The person making any decision on the internal review is required to consider the request afresh.

 Any request for internal review should ordinarily be made within 30 days of the day on which the decision was notified to the applicant.
-However, the Memorial has a discretion to accept a request for internal review after that time.
+However, at its own discretion, the Memorial may accept a request for internal review after that time.

 The applicant must be notified of a decision on internal review within 30 days of the request being received by the Memorial.
 If no decision is made within this time, the Director will be taken to have made a decision affirming the original decision (section 54D(1) and (2)).
 However, the Memorial can apply in writing to the Australian Information Commissioner for further time to conduct the internal review (section 54D(3)).